Building graphics with Python

 • Remember to label the axes.

-7.3 The altair Library
+5.4 The altair library

 For this example, we will recreate our previous figure.

-Like ggplot/plotnine, Vega is a graphics ecosystem designed to implement the grammar of graphics from Wilkinson (2012).
+Like ggplot/plotnine, Vega is a graphics ecosystem designed to implement the grammar of graphics from Wilkinson (2011).
 The syntax of Vega is therefore based on a declarative principle: a construction is declared through layers and progressive data transformations.

 Originally, Vega was based on a JSON syntax, hence its strong connection to Javascript.
 However, there is a Python API that allows for creating these types of interactive figures natively in Python.
 To understand the logic of constructing an altair code, here is how to replicate the previous figure: